domdere/missing-py2/README.md

 # See Also

 -   [**softmechanics/missingpy**] [softmechanics-missingpy] : The original project
--   [**cpython**](http://hackage.haskell.org/package/cpython "cpython on hackage") : Another well-maintained set of `libpython` bindings, this would probably be recommended for new projects.
+-   [**cpython**](http://hackage.haskell.org/package/cpython "cpython on hackage") : Another set of `libpython` bindings (looks more well-maintained), this would probably be preferable for new projects.

 [softmechanics-missingpy]: https://github.com/softmechanics/missingpy "softmechanics/missingpy on GitHub.com"